sebnyberg/pyspark-miniconda3-slim/README.md

 ## Example usage with Dockerfile

-A more maintainable solution is to create a simple Dockerfile which does package installation, copies over your code and let's you run spark-submit
+A more maintainable solution is to create a simple Dockerfile which does package installation, copies over your code and lets you run spark-submit

 ```python
 # test_spark.py